 Timeline of Events

 1922 - Harding reduced the top income tax rate from 73 percent to 58 percent.

-1923 - Calvin Coolidge became President after Harding died from a heart attack while on a speaking tour in San Francisco.
+1923 - Vice President Calvin Coolidge became President after Harding died from a heart attack while on a speaking tour in San Francisco.
 His motto was "The business of America is business."
 The Supreme Court revoked the minimum wage for women in Washington, DC.
 A recession began in May.
 The stock market began a six-year bull market.